ADDA-js/learn-js/week5-dom/meme-generator/README.md

 # Meme Maker
 ![bad luck](badluckbrian.jpg)

 ## Directions
+### document ready?
++ Create a document.ready function, see last weeks example
++ create an event listener to watch for on a click on the generate button
+  + hint: it has a class name!
+  + if the button is pressed, run a function called 'memeMe'

 ### memeMe
-+ Write a function called memeMe!
++ Write a function called memeMe outside of the document.ready function!
 + get the text that is inside of the text box with a class of 'setup-input' and store in a var
-+ get the text that is inside of the text box with a class of 'setup-input' and store in a var
++ get the text that is inside of the text box with a class of 'punch-input' and store in a var
 + target the paragraph with a class of 'start'
 + change the text to what the user inputed for a starting line
 + target the paragraph with a class of 'punch'